 The Leahy-Smith Act created for the first time new procedures to challenge issued patents in the United States, including post-grant review, inter partes review and derivation proceedings, which are adversarial proceedings conducted at the USPTO, which some third parties have been using to cause the cancellation of selected or all claims of issued patents of competitors.
 For a patent with a priority date of March 16, 2013 or later, which all of our patent filings have, a petition for post-grant review can be filed by a third party in a nine-month window from issuance of the patent.
 A petition for inter partes review can be filed immediately following the issuance of a patent if the patent was filed prior to March 16, 2013.
-A petition for inter parties review can be filed after the nine-month period for filing a post-grant review petition has expired for a patent with a priority date of March 16, 2013 or later.
-Post-grant review proceedings can be brought on any ground of challenge whereas inter partes review proceedings can only be brought to raise a challenge based on published prior art.
-These adversarial actions at the USPTO include review of patent claims without the presumption of validity afforded to U.S. patents in lawsuits in U.S. federal courts.
+A petition for inter partes review can be filed after the nine-month period for filing a post-grant review petition has expired for a patent with a priority date of March 16, 2013 or later.
+Post-grant review proceedings can be brought on any ground of challenge, whereas inter partes review of patent claims without the presumption of validity afforded to U.S. patents in lawsuits in U.S. federal courts.
+The USPTO include review of patent claims without the presumption of validity afforded to U.S. patents in lawsuits in U.S. federal courts.
 The USPTO issued a final rule effective November 13, 2018 announcing that it will now use the same claim construction standard currently used in the U.S. federal courts to interpret patent claims in USPTO proceedings, which is the plain and ordinary meaning of words used.
+If any of our patents are challenged by a third party in such a USPTO proceedings, which is the plain and ordinary meaning of words used.
 If any of our patents are challenged by a third party in such a USPTO proceeding, there is no guarantee that we will be successful in defending the patent, which would result in a loss of the challenged patent right to us, including loss of exclusivity, or in patent claims being narrowed, invalidated, or held unenforceable, which could limit our ability to stop others from using or commercializing similar or identical technology and products, or limit the duration of the patent protection of our technology and product candidates.
 Such proceedings also may result in substantial cost and require significant time from our scientists and management, even if the eventual outcome is favorable to us.